-However, that future is now under threat.
-South London and Maudsley NHS Trust, the museum’s landlord, has reneged on a promise to sell the freehold of the building to them for a fair price.
-Instead, they are preparing to sell it to the highest bidder.
-As the Cinema Museum’s lease expired in March 2018, the prospect of eviction is very real.
+South London and Maudsley NHS Trust, the museum’s landlord, had reneged on a promise to sell the freehold of the building to them for a fair price.
+When the Cinema Museum’s lease expired in March 2018, the prospect of eviction was very real.

-- The nearest station is Elephant & Castle (around 10 minutes walk).
+- The nearest station is Elephant & Castle (around a 10-minute walk).

 - For freshly-made vegetarian food before or after your visit, head next door to Jamyang Buddhist Centre (43 Renfrew Road).